StephanJ98/Demeter/README.md

 ### __Phone__

 > The mobile version is still a crazy project that may not get off the ground, but a possible first release would look something like this. \
 And who knows, we may even put on a sleepless night and pull it off.
-But for that he is going to do, he needs a lot of tea and coffee.
+But for that we are going to need a lot of tea and coffee.

 ![Prototype Phone](Documents/DemeterPhone.png)